amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 | Flags & FLAG_HAS_SIZE | 2 | Payload size |

 ### Packet signature
+* In DATA packets with an empty payload the packet signature is always set to 0x12345678.
+* In all other DATA packets the signature is the first 4 bytes of the HMAC of the encrypted payload, with the key being the MD5 hash of the access key.
+* In all other packets the signature is the connection signature that has been received while the connection was made.

 ### Payload
 The header is followed by the payload with a 1-byte checksum appended to it.
 The checksum is calculated over the whole packet (both header and encrypted payload), and uses the following algorithm (the example code is written in python):